HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

-##### Date of Service for the Claim
+##### Date of Service for the claim

 This Task.input element represents the service date or the service's starting date for the claim or prior authorization.
-It SHALL be present and precise to the day if the attachment is for a claim.
+If the attachment is for a claim, it **SHALL** be present and precise to the day.
 It is optional if the attachment is for prior authorization.

 ~~~
 {% include_relative includelines filename='Task-cdex-task-inline-example19.json' start=132 count=9 linenumber=true rel=true %}